jfilus/byteWIKI/docs/source/firststart.rst

 ------------

-  • Click "Serial".
+  • Click "Serial"
-  • Change "Serial line" to "/dev/ttyUSB0".
+  • Change "Serial line" to "/dev/ttyUSB0"
   • Change "Speed" to 115200
-  • Navigate to "Serial" in the menu "Connection".
+  • Navigate to "Serial" in the menu "Connection"

 ..
 Hint::  make sure you have Data bits set to 8, Stop bits set to 1, Parity to None, Flow control to None